davep/transcendent-textual/README.md

 # Introduction

-The aim of this wee document is to try and collect together links to as many [Textual](https://textual.textualize.io/)-based applications and third-party tools as possible.
+The aim of this wee document was to try and collect together links to as many [Textual](https://textual.textualize.io/)-based applications and third-party tools as possible.

-If you have something you think should be on this list, let me know and I'll add it.
-Or PR to it I guess.
-It's cool either way.

 ## Useful resources